jose011013/interval-entropy/README.md

 ## Usage

-To calculate the generalized entropy for a dataset of interval-valued variables:
+To calculate the entropy for a dataset of interval-valued variables:

 1. Read your data as a pandas Data Frame.
 2. Use the provided script to compute entropy.